celinahjroh/aachen_bus_stop_optimization/README.md

   municipalities.
 - Appraisal parameters: German *Standardisierte Bewertung* (Version 2016+).

-## License
+## License and reuse

-This repository accompanies an academic project report and is provided for review, reproduction and educational use.
-Code is released under the MIT License (see below); the input datasets retain the license/usage terms of their original sources (AVV open data, OpenStreetMap/ODbL, and the gridded population dataset of Schug et al. [2021]) and are redistributed here only to support reproducibility of this study — see Section 3 of the report for full provenance and citation of each dataset.
+This repository accompanies an academic project report and is provided for review, reproduction and educational use in connection with that report.
+No separate software license is granted; please contact the authors for any other use.

+The input datasets are covered by their own terms in any case.
+They retain the license/usage conditions of their original sources (AVV open data, OpenStreetMap/ODbL, and the gridded population dataset of Schug et al. [2021]) and are redistributed here only to support reproducibility of this study.
+See Section 3 of the report for full provenance and citation of each dataset.